gator3000/masthon/docs/utils py.md

 # DEBUG
 #constant #exceptionManaging
 `bool`
 If debug is true errors are raised.
 Else they will be ignored (just printed).
-You can Change this value inside the file download if you want.
+You can Change this value inside the file downloaded if you want.
 # get_user_input()
 #function #CLI
 `def get_user_input() -> Optional[str]:`